cypress-io/cypress-documentation/source/api/plugins/preprocessors-api.md

 comments: false
 ---

-A preprocessor is a {% url "plugin" plugins-api %} that runs when the {% url "support file" writing-and-organizing-tests#Support-file %} or {% url "test files" writing-and-organizing-tests#Test-files %} is required by the Test Runner.
+A preprocessor is a {% url "plugin" writing-a-plugin %} that runs when the {% url "support file" writing-and-organizing-tests#Support-file %} or {% url "test files" writing-and-organizing-tests#Test-files %} is required by the Test Runner.

 It can compile or transpile that file from another language (e.g. CoffeeScript, ClojureScript) to JavaScript or from a newer version of JavaScript (e.g. ES2017) to a version that has more browser compatibility (ES5).